PNW Guns Forum

 Steve

-Joined: Nov 2009
+Nov 2009

-From: WA
+WA

 I go with the Chip McCormick mags.
 I have plenty of Wilson's and they work fine but they are prone to dirt and debris through the large slits in the side.
 The nylon follower also wears pretty quickly if you shoot regularly and you'll find it feeds fine but will soon begin to fail to engage the slide lock.

 CMC mags deal with most of these issues and are more reasonably priced.
-The Power mag + also has a follower that won't fuck up your lightweight frame but it is more expensive.
+The Power mag + also has a follower that won't **** up your lightweight frame but it is more expensive.
 This is the mag I use for work.

-Joined: Jan 2009
+Jan 2009

-From: Renton, WA
+Renton, WA

 I go with the Chip McCormick mags.
 I have plenty of Wilson's and they work fine but they are prone to dirt and debris through the large slits in the side.
 The nylon follower also wears pretty quickly if you shoot regularly and you'll find it feeds fine but will soon begin to fail to engage the slide lock.